Bisphenol A – overview of testing requirements in the EU

-Bisphenol A (BPA) is a chemical substance used to manufacture some plastics and resins.
+Bisphenol A (BPA) is a chemical used to manufacture some plastics and resins.
 Although it has been used in food packaging for decades, BPA has been under renewed scrutiny in recent years due to gaps in older scientific studies.
 In April 2023, the European Food Safety Authority (EFSA) published a new evaluation of BPA’s safety, significantly reducing the tolerable daily intake set in its previous assessment.1

 What is bisphenol A?